 Drive the Icefields Parkway

-The Icefields Parkway is a beautiful drive enjoyed by many in the summer months.
+The Icefields Parkway is a beautiful drive many enjoy in the summer.
 Though in May, you’ll likely have it to yourself.
 The drive between Banff and Jasper is long and full of stunning stops.
+We enjoy driving it in late May and have many sights like Mistaya Canyon, Athabasca Falls, and the Parker Ridge Trail to ourselves.
+Bonus that the the Columbia Icefield Center and Jasper Skywalk reopen every May (May 3, 2025 – October 13, 2025 – weather dependent).

-May can still be a mixed month road conditions-wise.
+May can still be a mixed month in terms of road conditions.
 The snow is melting, but that doesn’t mean you are scot-free of hazards like black ice, so please drive carefully on the Parkway.

 Hike Sulphur Mountain